MicrosoftDocs/learn/learn-pr/azure/authenticate-apps-with-managed-identities/includes/2-service-principals.md

     ![Screenshot showing how to add an application to Azure AD](../media/2-adding-an-app.png)

 1. Enter a display name for the app.
-Choose an app that doesn't need to follow Azure naming conventions.
 1. Specify supported account types.
 Choose from the following accounts:
    - Accounts within your company's active directory
    - Accounts in any company's active directory that uses Azure